HoverCatz/BrowserJVM/README.md

 - - Writing class files

 Non-supported features (might come later):
-- Threads
+- Threads (can be done using setInterval)
-- IO (File system)
+- IO (File system) (can be simulated)
-- Guis
+- Guis (can be shown as virtual windows on webpage)
+- Networking (can be done using a chrome extension)
 - Lambdas
 - Natives